CollepardoLab/md_patchy_model/README.md

 --------------------------------------------
 Reference
 --------------------------------------------

-For full details on the model see: (INCLUDE CITATION) https://aip.scitation.org/doi/10.1063/1.5098551?af=R&
+For
+If you use this code please cite the refeence below, which includes full details on the model:
+J. Chem.
+Phys.
+150, 224510 (2019)
+https://aip.scitation.org/doi/10.1063/1.5098551?af=R&

 --------------------------------------------
 Software and Packages